sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 consequences of the move the player just attempted and you have license to take the narrative where you'd like.
 See the GM Guide.

+Rarely, a card will have instructions for how to interpret a ✗✗ result.
+These instructions should be executed, but might only be *part* of the GM's move.

 There is an exception to the GM moves on ✗ and ✗✗.
 When the move card has the tag *IMMEDIATE*, the GM does not add points to the *Bad Bank* on a ✗ and they don't make a move on a ✗✗.